James Ramos

 James C. Ramos (born January 29, 1967) is an American politician who is currently in the California State Assembly.
-A Democrat, he represents the 40th Assembly District, which encompasses the San Bernardino County communities of Highland, Loma Linda, Redlands, and parts of Rancho Cucamonga and the city of San Bernardino.
+A Democrat, he represents the 45th Assembly District, which encompasses the San Bernardino County community of Muscoy and parts of Highland, Fontana, Redlands, Mentone and the city of San Bernardino.
 Prior to being elected to the State Assembly, he served on the San Bernardino County Board of Supervisors and as a Trustee on the San Bernardino Community College District Board of Trustees.

 Ramos was first elected to the State Assembly in November 2018 after defeating Republican San Bernardino City Councilman Henry Gomez Nickel.
-Ramos is the first Native American and Native Californian to be elected to the State Assembly.
+Ramos is the first Native American to be elected to the State Assembly and Native Californian to be elected to the State Legislature.
+He is a member of the Yuhaaviatam of San Manuel Nation and served on the tribal council prior to elected office.